trackmatic/trackmatic-documentation/loads/drivers/active-load.md

 ## Activities

 The activities describe what the driver needs to do when he/she arrives at a stop.
 A stop is made up of 0 or more activities.
 The activities are intended to be executed in the order in which they appear in the list.
 Each activity has 0 or more requiremnts.
-A requirements defines the workflow and data which shoud be captured for every activity.
+A requirement defines the workflow and data which shoud be captured for every activity.